peteroupc/peteroupc.github.io/bernoulli.md

 - $\beta \ge 2$ is an integer.
 This is the alphabet size, or the number of "letters" in the alphabet.
 This is 2 for the cases discussed in the Flajolet paper (binary stochastic grammars), but it can be greater than 2 for more general stochastic grammars.
 - $OGF(x) = W(0) + W(1) x + W(2) x^2 + W(3) x^3 + ...$ is an _ordinary generating function_.
 This is a _power series_ whose _coefficients_ are $W(i)$ (for example, $W(2)$ is coefficient 2).

-The method uses the **convex combination algorithm** given above, where step 1 is done as follows: "Flip the input coin repeatedly until it returns 0.
-Set _X_ to the number of times the coin returned 1 this way."[^38]  Optionally, step 2 can be done as described in Flajolet et al., (2010\)[^1]: generate an _X_-letter word uniformly at random and "parse" that word using a stochastic grammar to determine whether that word can be produced by that grammar.
+The method uses **Algorithm CC**, where step 1 is done as follows: "Flip the input coin repeatedly until it returns 0.
+Set _X_ to the number of times the coin returned 1 this way."[^36]  Optionally, step 2 can be done as described in Flajolet et al., (2010\)[^1]: generate an _X_-letter word uniformly at random and "parse" that word using a stochastic grammar to determine whether that word can be produced by that grammar.

 > **Note:** The _radius of convergence_ of OGF is the greatest number _&rho;_ such that OGF is defined at every point less than _&rho;_ away from the origin (0, 0).
 In this algorithm, the radius of convergence is in the interval \[1/_&beta;_, 1\] (Flajolet 1987\)[^39].
 For example, the OGF involved in the square root construction given in the examples below has radius of convergence 1/2.
 >